sebrad/M6/README.md

 1.)
 Estimation of the conditional mean given a stack of linear models that was fitted over weekly data (Datasource: alphavantage).
 On the one hand using all 100 (99) equities of the M6-Universe.
 On the other hand extending the M6-Universe by a few hundred further stocks and etfs that are traded at NASDAQ.

 2.)
-The covariance estimation took place using daily adjusted log close data.
+The covariance estimation took place using daily data.
 (Datasource: yahoo)

 3.)
 Monte-Carlo-Sampling from a multivariate t-distribution with 4 degrees of freedom.
 The covariance matrix from step 2 was used without scaling.